jakubkasparek/ChiCZago/README.md

 ### Key Features
 - Inspired by the original **Apple Chicago** font.
-- Added support for Latin accents (e.g., diacritics for Central European languages).
+- Added support for Latin accents (e.g., diacritics for Central European languages 🇨🇿 🇸🇰).
 - Designed for non-commercial use only due to potential licensing restrictions.

 ## Disclaimer